bakhshalipour/RTL-Simulator/README.md

 Register Transfer Language (RTL) is a kind of intermediate representation (IR) that is used as an architecture-neutral assembly language.

-This software provides simulation, debugging, and generating synthesizable HDL code for an RTL code.
+This software provides simulation, debugging, and generating synthesizable HDL code for an RTL specification.
 All RT operations are supported.
-The software offers rich GUI and is quite easy to use.
-Meanwhile, it is slightly slow, since the performance was not the primary consideration of this project.
+The software offers a rich GUI and is quite easy-to-use.
+Meanwhile, it is slightly slow since the performance is not the primary consideration of this project.

 Please refer to [User's Manual](https://github.com/bakhshalipour/RTL-Simulator/blob/master/User's%20Manual.pdf) for more information.